← Reed-Frank Group

 The architecture of precedent.

-Procurement agencies and local industry partners negotiate these transactions infrequently — sometimes once in a decade, sometimes for the first time.
-Foreign primes and their offset teams have decades of institutional knowledge: which project types generate the most credits at the lowest cost, how to structure proposals that satisfy the letter of an obligation while minimizing genuine industrial transfer, where procurement authorities have historically applied flexibility and where they have not.
-The economic theory of information asymmetry, recognized by the Nobel Committee in 2001, provides the foundational framework: when one party knows significantly more than the other, outcomes consistently favor the more informed party.
+Procurement agencies and local industry partners negotiate these transactions infrequently: sometimes once in a decade, sometimes for the first time.
+Prime contractors and their industrial cooperation teams carry decades of institutional knowledge: which project types generate the most credits at the lowest cost, how to satisfy the letter of an obligation while minimizing genuine industrial transfer, where procurement authorities have historically applied flexibility and where they have not.
+That perspective was developed from the inside — in how framework language creates interpretive room, and how application diverges in practice.
+The economic theory of information asymmetry, recognized by the Nobel Committee in 2001, explains the dynamic directly: when one party knows significantly more than the other, outcomes consistently favor the more informed party.

 03